zoie214/ece3514/assignments/a7_vector_2/README.md

   * simplified, std::vector like dynamic array called dsa::Vector<T>.
   * use the vector class to create Matrix class with overload + operator for matrix addition.

-* The pseudocode to guide the functions in written in vector.hpp and matrix.hpp
+* The pseudocode for the functions to help is written in vector.hpp and matrix.hpp

   * std::vector must not be used to implement any of these functions
     * (No points if std::vector is used even all test cases are passed at Gradescope)